delucis/schattenspiel-cnsmdp/README.md

 The audio set-up is comparatively straightforward.
 A single on-stage loudspeaker provides sound, a clip-on microphone for the saxophone runs the live performance into the main laptop via an audio interface, a simple mixer should suffice to run the output of the main laptop to the on-stage loudspeaker.

+## Software Set-up & Max Patch Operation

+1. Ensure the hardware is set up and that the Arduino is powered on.
+2. Launch 01a-networkedmotors-cnsmdp.maxpat on the on-stage laptop
+3. Launch 00a-schattenspiel-queenbee-cnsmdp.maxpat on the main laptop
+4. You will need to enter host information in both patches for them to be able to communicate.
+Determine host (IP) addresses for both machines and enter the address for the main laptop in the on-stage patch.
+(You will see the entered address appear in grey beside the [udpsend] at the bottom of the patch.)
+At this point the on-stage patch will with any luck be set-up correctly.
+5. In the main patch, under **Where’s Your Motor?**, select **networked**.
+Now enter the address for the on-stage laptop in the main laptop patch.
+6. To test the set-up, hit the **If Networked, Hello?** button.
+If everything is working correctly, a pop-up message should appear reading ‘is it me you’re looking for?’ followed by three random digits.

+At this point you are ready to set-up communication with the Arduino.

+7. Under **Select Serial Port** hit **update** and proceed to select the USB serial port.
+(If there is more than one, use trial and error to work out which is correct).
+8. You may now hit **Initialise** and turn on the DSP.
+Checking the **Keyboard Controls** checkbox will allow you to operate the patch from the keyboard.
+9. If at this point you wish to check if the motor is correctly connected, you can use the **K** and **L** keys (or click on the left/right arrows in the patch under **Motor Control and Network Communication**) to nudge the motor left or right.

+If your audio input and output are correctly set up (see [matrix] at bottom-right of patch), you’re ready to go!

 ## Files Included